Trioplane/figura-easy-speech-bubbles/README.md

 - Lets you add easy to use, and configurable speech bubble to your avatar!
 - Just chat things and it will appear!

-# This doesn't work on multiplayer and is basically useless, working on fixing it

 ## Usage:
 - Setting up the speech bubble:
 ```lua